hpsa/hpe-application-automation-tools-plugin/doc/README.md

 Starting with version 1.641 (or 1.625.3), Jenkins introduced the  **Content-Security-Policy**  header.
 This causes some of the integration links, such as links to reports, to become inoperable.
 For details, see [Configuring Content Security Policy](https://wiki.jenkins.io/display/JENKINS/Configuring+Content+Security+Policy) and [Jenkins Security Advisory ](https://jenkins.io/security/advisory/2015-12-09/).
 For suggested workarounds until the issue is resolved, see [Content Security Policy Header](#content-security-policy-header).

-## What&#39;s new in version 6.4
+## New Featues and Enhancements

 Version 6.4 introduced the following enhancement(s):

 **General**

 - Multiple dependencies updated.
-You can verify your Jenkins plugins compatibility with the [dependencies plugin](https://plugins.jenkins.io/hp-application-automation-tools-plugin/#dependencies).
+You can verify your Jenkins plugins compatibility with the [plugin dependencies](https://plugins.jenkins.io/hp-application-automation-tools-plugin/#dependencies).
 - Certified for Jenkins version 2.249.1.

 **ALM Octane**

-- Ability to choose folder for UFT Test Runner creation
+- Ability to configure folder for UFT Test Runner creation
 - Ability to create auto-generated UFT jobs with SSH credentials
 - Reduced name length of UFT auto-generated Test Runner jobs
 - Added support for Configuration-as-code plugin to ALM Octane configuration